HydroModPy/HydroModPy/hydromodpy/solver/boussinesq/README.md

   several runtime paths.

 The main remaining readability debt is no longer semantic confusion around the boundary conditions.
-It is mostly a matter of file size and repeated runtime bookkeeping patterns.
+It is now mostly concentrated in:

+- `assembly_residuals.py`, which is now the main physical hotspot;
+- `assembly_fluxes.py`, which still carries a dense set of operators;
+- `jacobian_operator_triplets.py` and `jacobian_partition_triplets.py`, which
+  now carry most of the sparse linearization details;
+- the coexistence of several numerical engines, which naturally keeps some duplicated backend glue even after extraction.

 ### Canonical Internal Vocabulary